edreamleo/make-stub-files/theory.md

 2. **sf.match_all(node, s)** applies all user-patterns to s and returns the result.

-And that's it!
-Visitors are hardly more complex than the corresponding AstFormatter methods.
+In short, visitors are hardly more complex than the corresponding AstFormatter methods.

 **Notes**: